SPIRITUAL ADVISORS SERVING NORTHEASTERN UNIVERSITY

 Joyce DeGreeff has served at Northeastern since the fall of 1997, as Lutheran Campus Minister and University Spiritual Advisor.
 A 1999 graduate of Harvard Divinity School, Joyce has a particular interest in helping students link faith and spirituality with community service and social justice.
 She is also the youth coordinator at West Concord Union Church in Concord, MA.
 Joyce's previous work includes five years of teaching and coaching in Connecticut and Maine and a chaplain internship at Tufts University.
-In her spare time, Joyce enjoys jazz and gospel music, coaching basketball, hiking, cross-country skiing and spending time with her husband and three children.
+In her spare time, Joyce enjoys jazz and gospel music, coaching basketball, hiking, cross-country skiing and spending time with her husband and children.

 Dustin Gardner, Sojourn Collegiate Ministry Spiritual Advisor

 Born and raised on a small farm in Missouri, Dustin is now fully submerged in an urban life and ministry.
-Although he was raised in a Christian home, it wasn't until his sophomore year in an engineering college that he fully surrenderedhisy life to Jesus and realized that he was calling me to ministry in his name.
+Although he was raised in a Christian home, it wasn't until his sophomore year in an engineering college that he fully surrendered his life to Jesus and realized that he was calling me to ministry in his name.
 Dustin transferred to Central Christian College of the Bible in Missouri where he graduated with a Bachelor's in Religious Studies in 2011.
-During his time at Bible college he lead a youth ministry at an independent Christian church near Kansas City, MO and was eventually ordained by the elders there to a life of ministry.
+During his time at Bible college he led a youth ministry at an independent Christian church near Kansas City, MO and was eventually ordained by the elders there to a life of ministry.
 Despite Dustin's passion for youth, his heart truly broke for the high-pressure, purpose-seeking, identity-defining life stage of college students.
-After a trip to Boston(the college city), he fell in love with the city and mission of Sojourn Collegiate Ministry in New England-to help college and university students on their journey back to God through asking questions, pursuing Jesus, and living justly.
-Dustin moved out here and began serving in the Fall of 2010.
-He now serve as the lead campus minister for Sojourn at Northeastern University and UMass Boston.
-Dustin reside in Dorchester where he partners with his wife, Rachele, in social entrepreneurship and urban youth ministry.
+After a trip to Boston, he fell in love with the city and mission of Sojourn Collegiate Ministry in New England: to help college and university students on their journey back to God through asking questions, pursuing Jesus, and living justly.
+Dustin moved to the Boston area and began serving in the fall of 2010.
+He now serves as the lead campus minister for Sojourn at Northeastern University and UMass Boston.
+Dustin resides in Dorchester where he partners with his wife, Rachele, in social entrepreneurship and urban youth ministry.

-Kaitlin studied English Literature and French Language at Boston University, and is currently studying for her Masters of Divinity at Gordon-Conwell Theological Seminary.
+Kaitlin studied English Literature and French Language at Boston University, and is currently studying for her Master of Divinity at Gordon-Conwell Theological Seminary.
 She has been working for InterVarsity Multi-Ethnic Christian Fellowship at Northeastern for five years.
 She loves leading diverse (both culturally and spiritually) groups of students in service and conversations about faith.
-Having had a life-changing experience growing in her faith during college, Kaitlin values making sacred space for students as ask their questions, to belong to an on-campus family, to consider Jesus and look at his story and character with their own eyes, and to be transformed.
+Having had a life-changing experience growing in her faith during college, Kaitlin values making sacred space for students as they ask their questions, to belong to an on-campus family, to consider Jesus and look at his story and character with their own eyes, and to be transformed.

-Fr.
-Cleopas Strongylis, Orthodox Spiritual Advisor
+Orthodox Christian Spiritual Advisor (Search ongoing)

 The Rev. Judith L. Stuart, Episcopal Spiritual Advisor

-The Rev. Judith Stuart is an Episcopal priest appointed by the Diocese of Massachusetts to serve as Episcopal University Chaplain/Spiritual Advisor at Northeastern University and Boston College.
-Judith holds dual Master’s degrees with a Master of Education from Boston College and a Master of Divinity from Episcopal Divinity School in Cambridge, Massachusetts, where she was awarded the Alison B. Cheek Prize in Feminist Liberation Theology in 2001.
+Rev. Judith Stuart is an Episcopal priest appointed by the Diocese of Massachusetts to serve as Episcopal University Spiritual Advisor at Northeastern University and Chaplain at Boston College.
+Judith holds dual Master degrees with a Master of Education from Boston College and a Master of Divinity from Episcopal Divinity School in Cambridge, Massachusetts, where she was awarded the Alison B. Cheek Prize in Feminist Liberation Theology in 2001.
 While living in Seattle, she completed a Certificate of Advanced Study in Old Testament at Seattle University.
 She also graduated from Northeastern University with a Bachelor of Science degree and was inducted into the Alpha Nu Chapter of Phi Beta Delta Honor Society for International Scholars in 2008.
 A lifelong pastor and healer, Judith has worked as an adjunct professor educating abused women working to re-enter the work force, as a counselor for battered women and children living in a domestic violence shelter, while also serving on the Florida Governor’s Task Force on Domestic Violence, as a Registered Nurse specialist in burn-trauma and open-heart surgery, and in hospital administration in marketing.
 For many years, Judith served the national church as an anti-racism and anti-oppression educator, co-leading trainings and presentations at three consecutive General Conventions and at dioceses throughout the United States.
 For the last 7 years, she has been the program director for the annual diocesan college pilgrimage.
 Her ministry and other interests have led her to travel extensively throughout the world including leading trips to post-hurricane damaged Cuba, the Middle East, post-genocide Rwanda, and rural Kenya to support orphan feeding and education programs for over 15,000 orphans.
 She lives on Cape Cod with her husband and has two adult children.